top of page

 Jennifer earned a Bachelor of Music degree from Heidelberg University in Vocal Performance and a Master of Arts in Music Education and Vocal Pedagogy from The Ohio State University.
 She taught Secondary Vocal/Choral Music in Columbus, Chillicothe, and Upper Arlington prior to being a full-time mother to three beautiful daughters (who are now in college).
 She has taught private voice and piano lessons and has played for numerous local school districts at OMEA Solo & Ensemble Contests, Large Group District and State Contests, Choral Concerts, Musicals, and Variety Shows.
 She has previously sung with BelCanto Singers, The Robert Shaw Choral Institute Festival Singers, and the LancasterChorale.
 She has held music positions in local churches for the past 30 years including her current position as a pianist and accompanist at All Saints Lutheran Church in Worthington, Ohio.
 She was most recently the Choir Director at St. Charles Preparatory School.
 Jennifer and her wonderful husband of 30 years live in Westerville.

-Natalie, BA in progress
+Natalie, BA

-Natalie, BA in progress
+Natalie, BA

 Piano, Violin, Composition